My dream job

 - Unsolicited applications

 If you're looking for a job, you need to know what you're looking for.
-As trivial as that may sound, it is your fundamental starting point.
-True to the maxim, "He who knows his destination will find the way", you should think about the following questions before you begin any specific search:
+As obvious as that may sound, it is your fundamental starting point.
+True to the motto, "He who knows the goal will find the way", it is a good idea to consider the following questions before you start seriously looking for your later career, because everyone has his or her own goals – goals that might not be achievable with just any employer.

 What do I want?